ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/README.md

 ##### 2.
 ![an unkown city in CA](https://i.imgur.com/PYrO9Il.jpg)

-## Why use this?
+## How it works
+- It opens the checkout page in a new window, minimizes it, and then refreshes every ~60 seconds in the background.
+- Once it finds an open slot it alerts you by putting a notification on your screen and playing a sound, and opening the checkout page.
+You can choose to receive text messages when a slot is found
+- You can choose to have the tool ignore out of stock notifications and continue searching uninterrupted
+- Once you're notified, quickly select a slot and finish checking out because available slots are snagged almost instantly.

+## Inspiration for this tool
 The Coronavirus 2019 pandemic caused a surge in demand for grocery delivery services, making it nearly impossible to find an open delivery slot.
-Manually refreshing the page seemed too hard so I created this script to automate the search.

-Notes
--
-It will open a new window with the amazon checkout page, and minimize that window so that it can run in the background.
-You'll be notified when a slot frees up.
-Don't quit Safari or let your computer fall asleep, or the tool will stop running.
-If you want it to run while you are away from your computer, I recommend downloading the [Caffeine app](http://lightheadsw.com/caffeine/) to keep your Mac awake, then turning the volume all the way up so you can hear when it finds a slot.

-Slots seem to open up at midnight in each time zone, but also sometimes randomly during the day.
-I've gotten slots at 1:04pm and and 1:06am here in the EST time zone.
+My intention in providing this tool is first and foremost help those in need (e.g. at-risk people, health care workers) have an easier time staying safe.
+The idea came to me when I realized my parents, who both have auto-immune diseases, had been trying unsuccesfully for several days to get grocery delivery slots.

+## How can you support me
+I don't want anything in return for this tool - I'm just happy to be receiving all these stories about how this has helped people, especially those in need.
+That said, a [few](https://github.com/ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/issues/19) people have wanted to make a donation.
+To those who want to want to support me, thank you so much!
+I am graduating from Georgetown Undergrad Business School in May and looking for a job so the ‘contributions’ that would help me most right now are introductions or leads for a job.
+Broadly speaking, I’m interested in the intersection of business/tech, including product management, operations, and business/data analytics.
+My [resume](https://drive.google.com/open?id=1Cb5uAHjFeg4GOb4Gr7jLkm3Ga9tK1OIT)

+## Common Issues
+- **"Safari got an error: can't get window id"** _Solution:_ Don't quit Safari, or close the window opened and minimized by the script.
+See [here](https://github.com/ahertel/Amazon-Fresh-Whole-Foods-delivery-slot-finder/issues/18) for more help.

 A copy of the code is also available in .txt format.
 However, this copy might not be the most up to date version.
-The .scpt file is the most current and the one you should download if you want to run this tool on your Mac.
+The .scpt file is the most current and the one you should download if you want to run this tool.